zane-c/TeamApi/README.md

 ### Listing a single member by id

-A single member from the db can be retreived
+A single member from the db can be retreived with:

     GET http://127.0.0.1:8000/members/9/